greghare/bible-podcast/README.md

 - Create an API account and an application at https://api.esv.org/account/create-application/ (must wait for approval)
 - Create an ftp user on your web server that maps to the parent directory (e.g. "bible-podcast")
+  - WARNING!!! - I recommend creating the FTP user to map to it's own directory.
+This script deletes files to cleanup old media, and while there are checks to make sure it's deleting only MP3 files, I give no warranties of deleted files outside of the media directory if you change the configured media directories.
 - Copy main.config.example to main.config and edit it to include your ftp server, user id, password, and API key
 - Optional: Configure a cronjob to run bible-podcast.py once a day